TSMC: The Quiet Titan

 Michael was generous enough to share a short video about his Newsletter, to read his about section go here.

 :The history of technology fascinates me and is one of the Substack’s strengths as an educational ecosystem.
-Michael is a management consultant who uses data and analytics to help Fortune 500 companies find new ways to grow in the Boston area.
+Michael is a management consultant who uses data and analytics to help Fortune 500 companies find new ways to grow and is based in the Boston area.

 Masters of Silicon: The TSMC Story